alexalvess/alexalvess/README.md

 ## Hi there 👋!
 Welcome to my profile!

-Here something about me:
+Here is something about me:
 - 🔭 DDD adopter
-- 🌱 I’m currently learning Distributed Architectures
+- 🌱 I’m currently learning Distributed Architecture
-- 👯 I’m looking to collaborate on with my C# knowledges
+- 👯 I’m looking to collaborate on my C# knowledge
-- 🤓 I'm studying Node.js and how it can using in a distributed systems
+- 🤓 I'm studying Node.js and how it can be used in a distributed systems

-And I'm Software Engineer:
+And I'm a Software Engineer:
+ - 🤓 C# specialist
- - 💜 In love with C#, always
+ - 🧡 In love with NODE
  - 😁 Currently specializing in Distributed Architecture
- - ❤️ I'm love best practices and design patterns too
+ - ❤️ I love best practices and design patterns too

 ##